‘Time Heals All Wounds’ – Is it Really True?

 We also need to stop ignoring or suppressing our emotional wounds, which can lead to ongoing feelings of hurt, anger, and anxiety, and even contribute to us developing even more severe mental or physical health issues.

 In that sense, it helps to identify and confront the source of our pain.
 This may involve exploring our past experiences, traumas, and unresolved issues, and acknowledging and processing the emotions associated with them.
-(That’s what I guide you to do, step by step, in my group therapeutic coaching program - check it out here).
 By doing this, we can gain a deeper understanding of ourselves and our emotions, which can help us to heal and move forward.

 Finally, it’s important to build a support network of people who understand and care about us.
 Having someone to talk to, who listens and provides emotional support, can be incredibly helpful in the healing process.